Agricultural cooperative: Origins and History

+One of the first cooperatives was the Rochdale Society, formed in 1844 in Rochdale, England.
+The Society's first enterprise was a retail store, but it very soon also established a corn mill.
+The first agricultural cooperatives were created also in Europe in the second half of the nineteenth century.
+They spread later to North America and the other continents.
+They have become one of the tools of agricultural development in emerging countries.
+Farmers also cooperated to form mutual farm insurance societies.

+Also related are rural credit unions.
+They were created in the same periods, with the initial purpose of offering farm loans.
+Some became universal banks such as Crédit Agricole or Rabobank.

 Purpose

 Cooperatives as a form of business organization are distinct from the more common investor-owned firms (IOFs).
 Both are organized as corporations, but IOFs pursue profit maximization objectives, whereas cooperatives strive to maximize the benefits they generate for their members (which usually involves zero-profit operation).
 Agricultural cooperatives are therefore created in situations where farmers cannot obtain essential services from IOFs (because the provision of these services is judged to be unprofitable by the IOFs), or when IOFs provide the services at disadvantageous terms to the farmers (i.e., the services are available, but the profit-motivated prices are too high for the farmers).
 The former situations are characterized in economic theory as market failure or missing services motive.
 The latter drive the creation of cooperatives as a competitive yardstick or as a means of allowing farmers to build countervailing market power to oppose the IOFs.
 The concept of competitive yardstick implies that farmers, faced with an unsatisfactory performance by IOFs, may form a cooperative firm whose purpose is to force the IOFs, through competition, to improve their service to farmers.